jonasIshoejNielsen/semester2_computerSystemPerformance/README.txt

 As dependencies, you need java and ant.
 You can install them on an Ubuntu machine as follows:
  * sudo apt-get update
+ * sudo apt-get install openjdk-8-jdk
+ * sudo apt-get install openjdk-8-doc
- * sudo apt-get install openjdk-8-jdk openjdk-8-doc openjdk-8-jre-lib
+ * sudo apt-get install openjdk-8-jre-lib
  * sudo apt-get install ant

 To build the project, run `ant` in the same folder where the build.xml is.